Hohill/rddx-express/README.md

 $ node app.js
 ```

-Notes: when the **(support hot reload)** file has been changed, and option `mod reload` is set to `true`, the file will be automatically reload.
+Notes: when the **(support hot reload)** file has been changed, and option `mod reload` is set to `true`, the file will be automatically reloaded.

-Generally file `init.js` does not support hot reload.
-If you want to make some change, for example, register a new router:
+Generally, the file `init.js` does not support hot reload.
+If you want to make some changes, for example, to register a new router.

 First step, create a new file `routes/admin.js` (like above file `routes/index.js`);

-The next, just type you register code in REPL:
+Next, just type your code in REPL:

 ```javascript
 [rddx-express]> project.register('router.admin', './routes/admin.js');
 ```

-Notes: in REPL, you can use variable name `$project` to access the project instance.
+Notes: in REPL, you can use variable name `$project` to access to the project instance.

 ### Production deploy